rcrowther/django-img/README.md

 These are two seperate apps.
 Make two apps.
 Avoid complex configuration.

 ### Creating new tables
-In an app, do this.
+In the models.py file in an app, do this.

     from image.models import AbstractImage, AbstractReform

-    class NewssArticleImage(AbstractImage):
+    class NewsArticleImage(AbstractImage):
         upload_dir='news_originals'
         filepath_length=100
         auto_delete_files=True